 - Decline in competitiveness.
 A shortage of skilled labour can push up wages faster than productivity.
 Remittances sent home can also cause appreciation in the exchange rate.
 Remittances can also lead to lower labour supply as those who receive remittances have less incentive to work for a low hourly wage.

 - Loses potential entrepreneurs.
 Those who emigrate tend to be the ablest and willing to take risks.
-Migrants are potential entrepreneurs who, if they stayed in country of origin, might set up business which would contribute to economic growth and create employment
+Migrants are potential entrepreneurs who, if they stayed in the country of origin, might set up a business which would contribute to economic growth and create employment

 - It can lead to a shortage of key skilled workers.
 It is often skilled workers (nurses, doctors, engineers who find it easiest to emigrate to countries with higher incomes).
 This can leave the original country short of workers.
 According to the Economist, the loss of skilled workers is a significant problem in many Eastern European economies (Economist Jan 2017)